 - College Fellows have access to a range of resources and growing network of excellent Primary Science Teachers

 - A selection of TTS science resources for the teacher

 - £500 prize money and a Primary Science Teaching Trust Certificate for the school.

 More here… You can see how to apply and also previous year’s successful teachers’ entries.
 The benefits of this award to you and the school are significant.

 The PSTT website showcases some of the exciting developments that have been taking place and provides both excellent Continuing Professional Development (CPD) resources and a growing range of lesson and planning curriculum materials.

 Science Enquiry: Wales

 See Science manages the project 'Science Enquiry: Wales' which is funded by the PSTT.
-This exciting project was set up in 2013 to support Scientific Enquiry and the transition between primary and secondary schools in Wales.
+This exciting project was set up to support Scientific Enquiry and the transition between primary and secondary schools in Wales.
 The project is funded by the PSTT and managed by See Science Ltd.

 The project process